open-cogsci/osdoc/content/pages/dev/plugin.md

 [TOC]

 ## What is an OpenSesame plugin?

 *Plugins* are extra items that appear in the OpenSesame item toolbar.
 Plugins add functionality that you can use in experiments.
 To add functionality to the OpenSesame user interface, you need an *extension*:

 - %link:extension%

 ## Relevant files

-Let's assume that your plugin is called `my_plugin`.
-In that case, your plugin corresponds to a folder called `my_plugin`, containing at least the following 3 files:
+Let's assume that your plugin is called `MyPlugin`.
+In that case, your plugin corresponds to a folder called `MyPlugin`, containing at least the following 3 files:

-	my_plugin/
+	MyPlugin/
 		info.yaml
-		my_plugin.md
+		MyPlugin.md
-		my_plugin.py
+		MyPlugin.py

 ## Icons

 Each plug-in needs an icon, which you can specify in one of two ways:

 - Include two icon files in the plugin folder:
-	- A 16x16 px png file called `my_plugin.png`; and
+	- A 16x16 px png file called `MyPlugin.png`; and
-	- A 32x32 px png file called `my_plugin_large.png`.
+	- A 32x32 px png file called `MyPlugin_large.png`.
 - Or specify an `icon` key in `info.yaml`.
 If you do this, the plugin icon will be taken from the icon theme.

 ## Help file

 You can provide a help file in [Markdown] or [HTML] format.
-To add a Markdown help file, simply create a file called `my_plugin.md` in the plugin folder.
-For an HTML help file, create a file called `my_plugin.html`.
+To add a Markdown help file, simply create a file called `MyPlugin.md` in the plugin folder.
+For an HTML help file, create a file called `MyPlugin.html`.
 Markdown format is preferred, because it is easier to read.
 Strictly speaking, the help file is optional, and your plugin will work without it.
 However, an informative help file is an essential part of a good plugin.

 ## Defining the GUI